Affiliate links on Android Authority may earn us a commission. Learn more.

 A good charger is one piece of the puzzle as far as charging your phone is concerned.
-A shoddy cable can just as easily ruin your experience, or worse, harm your smartphone.
+A shoddy cable can easily ruin your experience, or worse, harm your smartphone.
 Picking the right cable also takes more than simply making sure that it plugs into your phone and charger.
-In fact, you’ll find plenty of cables that look the same, but might not work at all.
-There are a lot of charging speeds, standards, and capabilities to be aware of.
-Here’s everything you need to know about USB cables and what the best options are!
+In fact, you’ll find plenty of cables that look the same but might not work at all.
+There are many charging speeds, standards, and capabilities to be aware of.
+Here’s everything you need to know about USB cables and the best options!

 Things to know

-Phone makers are continuously finding new ways to make charging as quick and efficient as possible.
-OnePlus’ 65W Warp charging lets you fully charge the OnePlus 9 series in just under half an hour, and many others offer something similar.
-To find the right charger for your device, you will need to know more than just the type of USB ports your device and charger have.
+Phone makers continuously find new ways to make charging as quick and efficient as possible.
+The OnePlus 10 Pro can charge in just 32 minutes thanks to its 80W charging, and many others offer something similar.
+To find the correct charger for your device, you will need to know more than just the type of USB ports your device and charger have.
 Not every cable is made equal, and there are certain terms and specifications to look out for.

 - USB-IF: USB-IF (USB Implementers Forum) announced a Certified USB Charger Compliance and Logo Program a few years ago to ensure compliance.
 One way to check whether a third-party USB-C cable is good is by looking for “certified by USB-IF” or the USB-IF logo.